Here are some heartwarming stories from the campus of Southern Nazarene University written in the style of the "Chicken Soup for the Soul" series.

 On graduation day, he was romping around in his robe with a bright smile saying, "One bite at a time." [ Other grade-improvement tips ]

-"Can I talk to you," Lori said, looking around my open office door one August morning.
+"Can I talk to you," Lori said, looking around my open office door one late-August morning.

 "Sure, come in."

-We had known each other; she had been in at least one of my classes.
+We had known each other.
+She had earlier been in at least one of the General Education classes I taught.
 That day, though, I learned a dark side of her that I had never guessed.

 "I'm an alcoholic," she said as she closed the door.

 Her parents were alcoholics, she said, and she had fallen into the same trap while a teen-ager.
-Her pious grandmother, however, had pulled her aside during her senior year.
+Her pious grandmother, however, had pulled her aside during her senior year of high school.
 She told Lori that she would help her financially if Lori would come to our school, a small Christian university.

 Her grandmother was a part of a different denomination than the one that sponsored our school.
 I don't know whether the grandmother knew the depth of Lori's problem, but at least she knew that we were an alcohol-free campus and that we also had a redemptive approach to young people struggling with alcohol addiction.

-I'm not an expert on alcoholism.
+I'm not an expert on the addiction to alcohol.
 I didn't have any sure-fire steps to give her.
 I did, however, believe in prayer.
 So I prayed with her.

 Then I asked her permission to tell her story in some upcoming speaking engagements and to ask people to pray for her.
 She agreed and so over the next several weeks I told Lori's story over and over, asking people to pray for her.